leslieyang/Profile/README.md

 ## Specialty

-- Embedded ARM platform development
+- Embedded platform development
+- Bring-up, verification, and debug of new hardware platforms
+- Porting to new RTOS
+- Development proprietary low level BSP
+- Reduce code size

 ## Skills